tea2sugars/perfecthavoc/wp-content/plugins/minimalist-twitter-widget/readme.txt

 5. If you run into API limits use the caching feature to speed up loading and to limit the amount of requests sent to Twitter.

 == Changelog ==

+= 1.4 =
+* Tweets displayed by shortcode should appear where the shortcode is placed, not before any other content.
+* Fixed an issue with displaying Retweets within a hashtag search.
+* General code improvements.
+* Added a "Debug Mode", if enabled it will display the raw data received from Twitter to allow easier diagnosis of issues.

 = 1.3 =
 * The option to decide if Replies and Retweets are shown.